Alois Rodlauer

-Lieutenant Alois Rodlauer (1897-1975) was a Austro-Hungarian World War I flying ace credited with five aerial victories.
+Lieutenant Alois Rodlauer (1897-1975) was an Austro-Hungarian World War I flying ace credited with five aerial victories.
 Originally a valorous infantry officer in 1915, 1916 and 1917, he turned to aviation in mid-1917.
 After pilot training, he managed to score five aerial victories between March and October 1918, despite two spells in hospital.
 Rodlauer returned to civilian life postwar, but returned to serve in the Luftwaffe from 1939 to 1945.
 He died a natural death in 1975.
 In 1983, aviation historians pieced together Rodlauer's combat record and realized he was an ace.

 Early life and entry into military

 Alois Rodlauer was born on 15 July 1897 in Urfahr, Austria.
 He was a science student in school.
 He joined the Austrian Army in 1915, being Commissioned into the 12th Infantry Regiment.
 His valorous service with the infantry gained him the Silver Medal for Bravery, First Class, the Bronze Military Merit Medal, and the Prussian War Merit Medal.
 On 1 February 1917, he was promoted to Leutnant.